-wogma rating: Catch on TV/online for sure (?) - SRK-fans, who can stop you from rushing to the theatre?
+wogma rating: Watch, but no rush (?) - SRK-fans, who can stop you from rushing to the theatre?
 Others, buy tickets to boycott boycotts ;)

 What is it about action films that feels funny when SRK does it, but we lap it up when it’s Tom Cruise?
 Once you shake that off, Pathaan is entertaining and good, silly fun.
 At times it’s so cheesy that you can’t help laughing.
 The stakes are high throughout the film, so you’re with it even if you know how it’s going to end.Read more

 Squeals of “Shah Rukh” “Shah Rukh” from different corners of the theatre as I enter it.
 I’d say my movie is off to a good start already.
 There’s nothing like watching the exhilaration of fans.
 I don’t get it.
 But I love watching it.
 The rest?
 Well, once you see heavy-duty goons waiting their turn in line to be beaten up by the hero, you know not to take the film seriously.
 Having given into that, it is some solid action entertainment watching an agile Shah Rukh Khan twist and turn his body to get his way.